Skip to the content.

 Table 1: MSE of Visibility Prediction by Different Methods at Different Prediction Horizons

-In this table, we report the MSE losses for different methods across various prediction horizons.
-For short-term predictions (less than 1000 ms), our model maintains a relatively consistent cell visibility prediction loss.
-More importantly, for long-term cell visibility predictions, our model reduces the MSE loss by up to 20\% compared to all state-of-the-art methods.
-This improvement is significant for on-demand point cloud video streaming with target buffer length around 5 second.
-Our model effectively addresses the error amplification issue of trajectory-based methods, and captures the temporal and spatial patterns in viewer’s attention and cell visibility.
+For short-term predictions (<1000 ms), our model maintains consistent cell visibility loss.
+For long-term predictions, our model reduces MSE loss by up to 20% compared to state-of-the-art methods, crucial for on-demand streaming with 5-second buffers.
+Our model addresses error amplification in trajectory-based methods and captures temporal and spatial patterns in viewer attention and cell visibility.

 Conclusion